open-policy-agent/gatekeeper/README.md

 ### Replicating Data

+Some constraints are impossible to write without access to more state than just the object under test.
+For example, it is impossible to know if an ingress's hostname is unique among all ingresses unless a rule has access to all other ingresses.
+To make such rules possible, we enable syncing of data into OPA.

+Audit also requires replication.
+Because we rely on OPA as the source-of-truth for audit queries, an object must first be cached before it can be audited for constraint violations.

-Kubernetes data can be replicated into OPA via the sync config.
+Kubernetes data can be replicated into OPA via the sync config resource.
 Currently resources defined in `syncOnly` will be synced into OPA.
 Updating `syncOnly` should dynamically update what objects are synced.
 Below is an example:

 ```yaml
 apiVersion: config.gatekeeper.sh/v1alpha1